Renstrio24p/Standalone-React-Vite/README.md

 Start your React Server

     $ npm start

+This Project is automatically deployed your project on github page.

+Update version

+    $ npm run update

-locate the "Start.jsx" and start your coding with react.
+locate the "Start.jsx" to test your experiments or you can make your own.

      I hope you like my work for this template.
      - Waren Gador